Welcome to our website

 Arrive in another Emirate and continue to Abu Dhabi (by road, for tourists, business people...) : residents in Abu Dhabi can return home from Dubai on presentation of the necessary documentation such as proof of their residency in Abu Dhabi.

-For those traveling on a tourist visa, access is decided at the border crossing: there is no certainty that tourists from Dubai will be able to enter Abu Dhabi (see below) or under what conditions.
+For those traveling on a tourist visa, access is decided at the border crossing based on the rules applicable to Abu Dhabi mentioned above.

-At the border crossing with Abu Dhabi, all travelers will have to show a negative PCR or DPI laser test done in the 48 hours before arrival at the border crossing.
-An electronic wristband is applied upon entry into Abu Dhabi.
+At the border crossing with Abu Dhabi, all travelers will have to show a negative PCR or DPI laser test done in the 72 hours before arrival at the border crossing.
+An electronic wristband can be applied upon entry into Abu Dhabi.

 For information regarding conditions to leave and enter the UAE as resident, please keep yourself informed based on official information in order to avoid problems in the airport.
 (Abu Dhabi and Northern Emirates: https://uaeentry.ica.gov.ae/; for Dubai : https://smart.gdrfad.gov.ae/).

-The special rules applied upon return to the UAE with regard to testing and quarantine can change without prior notice.
+The special rules applied upon return to the UAE with regard to testing, quarantine and vaccination can change without prior notice.
 Please inform yourself in advance.
 Authorities may take decisions on the spot regarding quarantine depending on results.